-Detailed information about the format of the exam and the decision process is provided in the following.
-The exams are developed and administered by the members of the ME Graduate Faculty, working closely with the Graduate Programs Office.
-The exam consists of two general parts: technical exams in core areas of ME, and an English proficiency assessment.
-Students must pass the technical exams before taking the English proficiency assessment.
+Detailed information about the exam and the decision process is provided in the following.
+The exam is developed and administered by the members of the ME Graduate Faculty, working closely with the Graduate Programs Office.
+It is structured around the review and critical assessment of a research paper from the literature that is related to the student's thesis research, and consists of two parts: a written exam and an oral exam.
+Throughout the exam, the student is required to demonstrate a high level of proficiency in the use of the English language, including reading, writing, and speaking.